1998 Gothenburg discotheque fire: Investigation

 On 1 June 1999, it was reported that two suspects had been arrested but later released.
-In December 1999, a reward of 3 million kronor was offered for information that might help to ascertain the cause of the fire.
-At that time, no one was sure how the fire had started, despite over 1,400 people being questioned by the Swedish police.
+In December, a reward of 3 million kronor was offered for information that might help to ascertain the cause of the fire.
+At that time, no one was sure how it had started, despite over 1,400 people being questioned by the Swedish police.
 Later that month, the police also appealed for leads on a national TV show.
 In January 2000, three suspects were eventually taken into custody by the police, and in February a fourth was arrested.
-However, it is believed they were arrested before the reward had even been offered.
+However, it is believed they were apprehended before the reward had even been offered.
 No preliminary investigation was ever started against the party's arrangers.

 Criminal prosecution

-The fire had been set by four teenagers aged 17–19, who had been denied entry to the disco as a result of an argument.
+The fire had been set by four teenagers aged 17–19, who had been denied free entry to the disco as a result of an argument.
 All four were charged and found guilty of aggravated arson, and the firestarter, Shoresh Kaveh, was sentenced by the district court in 2000 to eight years' imprisonment.
 Two others, Housein Arsani and Mohammad Mohammadamini, were sentenced to six years in prison, while the fourth, Meysam Mohammadyeh, who was a minor at the time of the offence, received three years in a juvenile care facility.
 Both the defendants and the prosecution appealed the sentences.
 The court of appeals upheld two of the verdicts, but the two verdicts of six years' imprisonment were raised to seven years.

 Mohammadyeh, nicknamed the youngest by the press, was represented by Leif Silbersky.
 It was established that the other three suspects were friends, and although Mohammadyeh had wanted to become friends with two of them, he was afraid of Kaveh.
 Silbersky asked for Mohammadyeh to be acquitted, as in his opinion thought Mohammadyeh should not be held legally responsible for his passivity.
 The court of appeals, however, considered it proven that the four "had mutually agreed to ruin the party by starting a fire", and that it was of "decisive importance with regards to the question of guilt that it had not been possible to prove that no other person or persons than Kaveh had torn the paper or started the fire in the stairway."
 Professor Christian Diesen is of the opinion that it is possible that Mohammadyeh had "become involved in a sequence of events he had no control over and would have been judged differently if the fire had not had such devastating consequences."
 The penalties may be regarded as mild by international comparison, but Swedish law at the time allowed those aged 18–20 to be sentenced to a maximum of 8 years of prison, which was given to the leader.
 Those under 18 are given prison only for severe violent crimes, a maximum of 4 years.

 The case was prosecuted by Thomas Bodström, who later became Minister for Justice in Sweden.